GatherSpot/prd/template/3-analysis.md

 Here are 2 of the key competitors:

-- Eventbrite: whose features include event creation, promotion, ticket sales, and attendee management.
+- Eventbrite: Features include event creation, promotion, ticket sales, and attendee management.
 Strengths include strong brand recognition, robust ticketing and payment processing and comprehensive event analytics.

-- Meetup whose features include event creation, group formation, interest-based event discovery, RSVPs.
+- Meetup: Features include event creation, group formation, interest-based event discovery, RSVPs.
 Strengths include a large and active community.

 Eventbrite offers a significant feature not available in GatherSport: an integrated ticketing and payment processing system.
 This is especially important when it comes to event organizers who can set up ticket sales directly within the platform, eliminating the need for third-party services.